The Obstruction of the Vedic Waters & the Fixed Water Sign Scorpio ⁓ Part Four ⁓ The Vedic Sense & Geometry of the Water Sign Hieroglyphs

 Pisces Hieroglyph

 The Pisces hieroglyph used by Thea in The Gnostic Circle, as shown to the right, is a bit different from all those shown above.
 It consists of the two arcs which open away from each other back-to-back, along the centrally aligned horizontal bar; but in this instance, the arcs converge and touch upon the central point and vertical axis of the symbol.
 This version of the Pisces hieroglyph warrants some discussion because it subtly contains in itself the location and measure not only of the entrance into the sign of Pisces within the circle of the Zodiac, it also contains the location and measure of five other signs as well.
 Thus it contains in itself the location and measure of six of the twelves signs of the Zodiac.
 This wonder of sacred measure compressed into the form of a zodiacal symbol becomes apparent when the two arcs and bar of the Pisces hieroglyph are seen in the context of the circle and the Zodiac.
-In this context, the two semicircular arcs of the symbol create two vesicae piscis and TWO FISH.
+In this context, the two semicircular arcs of the symbol create two vesicae piscium and TWO FISH.
 Via this geometry, we can clearly see and understand the common Two Fish symbol of Pisces.

 Pisces Hieroglyph & the Measure of the Zodiac

 Amazingly enough, in 2018, a 12,000-year-old rendition of these Two Fish with their cross-bar was found carved into a lateritic stone plateau in Ratnagiri, India.
 This petroglyph is featured at the beginning of this article and below-right.
-I added the white outlines of the circle and its two vertically aligned vesicae piscis to demonstrate the petroglyph’s occult geometry.
+I added the white outlines of the circle and its two vertically aligned vesicae piscium to demonstrate the petroglyph’s occult geometry.

 Pisces, Two Fish and the Measure of the Zodiac